inkwell-studio/catechism-of-the-catholic-church-astro/README.md

 This is a website for the _Catechism of the Catholic Church_, built with [Astro](https://astro.build/) and [Deno](https://deno.com/).

+It is available at [https://catholic-catechism-astro.deno.dev/](https://catholic-catechism-astro.deno.dev/).\
+Note that the UI styling is currently in a development state, and is only meant to be functional.

 ## Repository structure

 - `catechism` contains the Catechism data